 A non-AP STA, TDLS STA or IBSS STA shall not transmit a 20 MHz HE MU PPDU with just a 106-tone RU to a peer STA unless it has received from the peer STA an HE Capabilities element with the Rx Partial BW SU In 20 MHz HE MU PPDU subfield in the HE PHY Capabilities Information field equal to 1.

-NOTE—A non-AP STA transmitting an HE MU PPDU sets the TXVECTOR parameter UPLINK_FLAG to 1 if the PPDU is sent to the AP and to 0 if the PPDU is sent to a TDLS STA (see 26.11.2 (UPLINK_FLAG)).
-The HE MU PPDU format enables the non-AP STA to include its AID (i.e., transmitter’s AID if the UPLINK_FLAG is 1 and the receiver’s AID if the UPLINK_FLAG is 0) in the PHY header of the PPDU and its use is out of scope of the standard.
+NOTE—A non-AP STA transmitting an HE MU PPDU sets the TXVECTOR parameter UL_OR_MAY_DOZE_FLAG to 1 if the PPDU is sent to the AP and to 0 if the PPDU is sent to a TDLS STA (see 26.11.2 (UL_OR_MAY_DOZE_FLAG)).
+The HE MU PPDU format enables the non-AP STA to include its AID (i.e., transmitter’s AID if the UL_OR_MAY_DOZE_FLAG is 1 and the receiver’s AID if the UL_OR_MAY_DOZE_FLAG is 0) in the PHY header of the PPDU and its use is out of scope of the standard.

 …